vaffeljarnet/mimicTest/README.md

 # mimicTest - Manual

 ## Intro
-An ongoing educational project in agile development, from a testing perspective
+An ongoing educational project in agile development, from a testing perspective.

 ## Public methods to be tested in Store.java class
 * **learnResponse()** metod returnerar inget och tar emot två parametrar av typen String.